verrazzano/docs/content/en/docs/samples/lift-and-shift.md

 1. Creating and labeling the `tododomain` namespace.
 1. Creating the necessary secrets required by the ToDo List application.
 1. Deploying MySQL to the `tododomain` namespace.
-1. Updating the `vz-application.yaml` file to use the Verrazzano MySQL deployment and (optionally) expose the WLS Console.
+1. Updating the `vz-application.yaml` file to use the Verrazzano MySQL deployment and (optionally) expose the WLS Administration Console.
 1. Applying the `vz-application.yaml` file.

 The following steps assume that you have a Kubernetes cluster and that [Verrazzano]({{< relref "/quickstart.md#install-verrazzano" >}}) is already installed in that cluster.